-Recently we examined in No One Good But the Father? the idea that the Father is greater than the Son in respect to His being the Cause and Origin of the Son by eternal generation.
-This view that the Father is eternally greater than the Son, although scriptural, rubs many the wrong way.
+The view that the Father is eternally greater than the Son, although scriptural, rubs many the wrong way.
 This is primarily because of the misuse of that biblical expression to try to dishonor the Son and and make Him out to be a mere creature, or a mere man, by heretics.
-But many modern Christians might be surprised to find that this interpretation of the passage, viz, that it refers to the Father as the eternal origin of the Son, is actually quite common among the orthodox church fathers.
+But many modern Christians might be surprised to find that this interpretation of the passage, viz, that it refers to the Father as the eternal origin of the Son, is actually quite common even among the pro-nicene church fathers.

 We find a several instances of this interpretation even in the post-nicene ‘Cappadocian fathers’, as well as in the teachings of Alexander of Alexandria (Athanasius’s predecessor in the episcopate), and even Hilary of Poitiers: